|7551 Court Street, P.O. Box 217, Elizabethtown, New York 12932

 Deputy Democratic Commissioner Jennifer Fifield

-Click here for the official November 5th, 2019 General Election Results.
+Click here for the 2021 Official Primary Election Results.
 Sign-up to be notified by email when any election results are posted.

 Click here for previous election results.